andraugust/andraugust.github.io/statmech.md

 * $$S \ge 0$$ because $$\Omega \ge 1$$.
 * The entropy of a joint system is the sum of its subsystems: $$S_{\text{total}} = \sum_i S_i$$

-Entropy is special for many reasons, but here it's important because it ties together all of the results from the previous section:
+Entropy is special for many reasons, but here it's important because it ties together all the results from the previous section:

 $$